 There is no sacred formula for creating a resume, but it is often the first thing your potential employer sees.
-An effective resume should be professional, clear, and concise and the correct format is just as important.
+An effective resume should be professional, clear, and concise.
 Keep it as short as possible, without leaving any important details out.

 The purpose of a CV is for the employer to see if the applicant meets the main requirements for the job.
 You will be asked to discuss the information in more detail if you are called in for an interview.